-Welcome to part 4 of the photography beginner series – understanding autofocus.
+In this part of the photography beginner series, we shall understand more on camera autofocus.
 I am sure that some beginners might be thinking “what’s there to learn about autofocus, isn’t it automatic”?
 Well no. When it comes to autofocus in photography, it is not really automatic.
 Confused?
 Read on, and you will find out why.

 TABLE OF CONTENTS

 Let us start with the different kinds of auto-focus (AF) technologies out there.
 But is it really necessary to know them?
 I will say yes, if you do not want to walk around like a clueless newbie… Plus, it will be cool to shoot down salespeople who give the wrong information, just trying to sell things quickly.